santiagoAlvz/MovieRecommendation/README.md

 ## Files
 The following files are contained in this repo
+- A presentation titled `Final Business Proposal.pptx` which contains our business proposal
 - A presentation `Presentation.pdf` which explains our solution, including the business problem we aim to solve
 - A notebook `Movie_Recommendation_System.ipynb`, which contains the engine's code